Custom data

 Via the Activation API

-You can obtain the current value of a custom data via Kameleoon.API.CurrentVisit.customData
+You can obtain a custom data's current value via Kameleoon.API.CurrentVisit.customData

 (PAGE or VISIT scopes) or Kameleoon.API.Visitor.customData